dieselfox1/fincommerce/docs/theming/theme-development/conditional-tags.md

 ## What are "conditional tags"?

-The conditional tags of FinCommerce and WordPress can be used in your template files to change what content is displayed based on what *conditions* the page matches.
+The conditional tags of FinCommerce and finpress can be used in your template files to change what content is displayed based on what *conditions* the page matches.
 For example, you may want to display a snippet of text above the shop page.
 With the `is_shop()` conditional tag, you can.

-Because FinCommerce uses custom post types, you can also use many of WordPress' conditional tags.
-See [codex.wordpress.org/Conditional_Tags](https://codex.wordpress.org/Conditional_Tags) for a list of the tags included with WordPress.
+Because FinCommerce uses custom post types, you can also use many of finpress' conditional tags.
+See [codex.finpress.org/Conditional_Tags](https://codex.finpress.org/Conditional_Tags) for a list of the tags included with finpress.

-**Note**: You can only use conditional query tags after the `posts_selection` [action hook](https://codex.wordpress.org/Plugin_API/Action_Reference#Actions_Run_During_a_Typical_Request) in WordPress (the `wp` action hook is the first one through which you can use these conditionals).
+**Note**: You can only use conditional query tags after the `posts_selection` [action hook](https://codex.finpress.org/Plugin_API/Action_Reference#Actions_Run_During_a_Typical_Request) in finpress (the `wp` action hook is the first one through which you can use these conditionals).
 For themes, this means the conditional tag will never work properly if you are using it in the body of functions.php.

 ## Available conditional tags